Joe-McCann/cs-241-hugo-notes/content/course/setTheory/Suppliments/provingSetEquality.md

 ## You Can Go Your Own Way 🎵 🎶

 In this page I will explain one way of proving that two sets or set identities are equal.
-Obviously, there is never exclusively one way to do these things, so if you (for example) devide to learn algebraic identities for sets, then you are totally free to do so.
+Obviously, there is never exclusively one way to do these things, so if you (for example) decide to learn algebraic identities for sets, then you are totally free to do so.
 This is just the way I learned it and I find it easy to understand.

 ### Worked Example